Kellswork/autocomplete-component/questions.md

 1. What is the difference between Component and PureComponent?
 Give an example where it might break my app.

+- A regular component is the base React component that renders whenever there is a change in its state or props, while Pure Components only re-render when the props or state actually changes.

+- A regular component doesn't have the `shouldComponentUpdate` method built in, while a Pure Component has the `shouldComponentUpdate` method built in and automatically implements it.

+**Where might the app break?**

+Pure components in React can't be used with complex data structures or nested objects.
+They only do a shallow comparison between the old and new states.
+If the two states are identical, even if the new state has changed, the component won't render the new state.
+This means that with complex data structures, the shallow comparison may not be able to detect changes in the state values.

 ## 2. Context + ShouldComponentUpdate might be dangerous.
 Why is that?